Essential Guide To Selling A House In Charlotte, Nc: Understanding Deed Requirements

 Legal Steps to Selling a House in Charlotte, NC

 Before closing, you’ll also want to clear up any outstanding liens or claims on the property.
-A preliminary title search is usually done early on to catch any issues that could delay or derail the sale.
+A preliminary title search is usually done early to catch any issues that could delay or derail the sale.

-And don’t forget about disclosures, North Carolina law requires sellers to complete a Residential Property and Owners’ Association Disclosure Statement, which details any known issues with the home.
+And don’t forget about disclosures.
+North Carolina law requires sellers to complete a Residential Property and Owners’ Association Disclosure Statement, which details any known issues with the home.
 Taking care of these details helps ensure a smooth and legally sound sale.
-Zack Buys Houses is here to help you navigate every step, contact us today!
+Zack Buys Houses is here to help you navigate every step.
+Contact us today!

 Navigating North Carolina Real Estate Laws